labviewprime/LabVIEW-Tools/NI-845x I2C-SPI Programmer/README.md

 ## Project Description

-[The NI-845x EEPROM Programmer is a Windows 7, 10 & 11 LabVIEW application.
+The NI-845x EEPROM Programmer is a Windows 7, 10 & 11 LabVIEW application.
 It is intended to be used by engineers and technical users knowledgeable in EEPROM binary data programming and structure.

 The following functions were supported in version 1.0 to 1.5:
-    • ERASE
+    * ERASE
-    • ERASE ALL
+    * ERASE ALL
-    • WRITE
+    * WRITE
-    • WRITE ALL
+    * WRITE ALL
-    • READ
+    * READ
-    • READ ALL
+    * READ ALL
-    • DEBUG
+    * DEBUG

 And these functions are added in revision 2.0:
-    • EEPROM content dump to binary (BIN) file
+    * EEPROM content dump to binary (BIN) file
-    • Binary file upload to EEPROM
+    * Binary file upload to EEPROM
-    • Security hash (checksum) of BIN file with MD5 cypher algorithm
+    * Security hash (checksum) of BIN file with MD5 cypher algorithm

-See the documentation in the project for more detailed information]
+See the included documentation in the project for more detailed information.

 ## LabVIEW Version

 This project was created and last saved with **LabVIEW 2025 Q1 (32-bit)**.
-* Tested on Microsoft Windows 7, 10 and 11 32/64-bit*
+* Tested on Microsoft Windows 7, 10 and 11 32/64-bit
-*It is highly recommended to open this project with the same LabVIEW version or a newer one.
-Opening with an older version may not be possible or may lead to compatibility issues.*
+* It is highly recommended to open this project with the same LabVIEW version or a newer one.
+Opening with an older version may not be possible or may lead to compatibility issues.

 ## Dependencies